naddison36/tx2uml/README.md

 $ tx2uml -h
 Usage: tx2uml <transaction hash or comma separated list of hashes> [options]

-Ethereum transaction visualizer that generates a UML sequence diagram of transaction contract calls from an Ethereum archive node and Etherscan API.
+Ethereum transaction visualizer that generates a UML sequence diagram of transaction contract calls from an Ethereum archive node and Etherscan like API.

 The transaction hashes have to be in hexadecimal format with a 0x prefix.
 If running for multiple transactions, the comma separated list of transaction hashes must not have white spaces. eg spaces or tags.